sharedgeo/FDC-Demo/README.md

 	  or
 	podman-compose build

-Note: The postgis:17-3.5 image isn't available on arm64 and needs to be build on that platform.
+Note: The `postgis:17-3.5` image isn't available on arm64 and needs to be built on that platform.

-Note: podman needs a patch to docker-postgis to find the postgres:17-bullseye base image
+Note: podman needs a patch to docker-postgis to find the `postgres:17-bullseye` base image

 	cd vendor/docker-postgis
 	git apply ../docker-postgis-use-fully-qualified-repo.patch